aykre/deep-research-agent/README.md

 - `MAX_REWRITTEN_QUERIES`: Number of follow-up query iterations (default: 9)
 - `MAX_RESULTS_PER_QUERY`: Search results to fetch per query (default: 10)
 - `MAX_RESULTS_FILTERED`: Results to keep after relevance filtering (default: 3)
+- `MAX_CHARACTERS_PER_PAGE`: The maximum number of characters from each page to pass to the LLM at various stages (default: 3000)

 ### Scraping Options